ki-mberley/Collective-Behaviour/README.md

 ## Next Steps

-- For the [second report](https://github.com/ki-mberley/Collective-Behaviour/milestone/2) (due by December 18, 2023) we plan to extend the ABM implementation such that it supports multiple shepherds.
-- For the [final report](https://github.com/ki-mberley/Collective-Behaviour/milestone/3) (due by January 08, 2024) we plan to investigate which optimal herding strategies emerge in case of multiple shepherds.
+- For the [final report](https://github.com/ki-mberley/Collective-Behaviour/milestone/3) (due by January 08, 2024) we plan to test our model extensions with different parameters and to improve the implementation of these extensions.
+Additionally, we might implement an existing shepherding algorithm for multiple shepherds and compare its results to the ones of our model.

 ## Group Members
 [Franz Muszarsky](https://github.com/Franz0808)\